borgbase/docs.borgbase.com/faq/index.md

 - Avoid excessive archive checking: `borg check` can read all backup segments and confirm their consistency.
 For large repos this can take a long time.
 BorgBase already uses different techniques to avoid bitrot in the storage backend, so `borg check` is not strictly necessary for this purpose.
 In Borgmatic set `checks` to `disabled` in the `consistency` section.
 If you still need consistency checks, consider using the `repository` option to limit the check to the repository.
 Checking all archive metadata is done on the client and very time consuming.
 See the official [Borg docs](https://borgbackup.readthedocs.io/en/stable/usage/check.html) for details.

+### Repair Damaged Repositories

+There are rare situations, where Borg repositories can be damaged by e.g. interrupted backups, incomplete migrations, hardware failures or other factors.
+Symptoms include:

+- `Object with key XXX not found in repository`
+- `Cache is newer than repository - do you have multiple, independently updated repos with same ID?`

+If you don't necessarily need the data right now, but primarily want a working repository, Borg is generally good at fixing those issues and missing data will be added during the next backup run.

+Some general fixes for errors on missing data:

+- First run `borg check $REPO_URL`.
+This will first check the repository files and then one or more archives.
+- If the first step reveals errors, you should make a local repo copy, unless the data is non-critical.
+- Next run `borg check --repair` to ask Borg to fix any errors.
+- Finally run `borg create ...` to do a full backup run and add potentially missing data.

+Some possible fixes for cache errors (from [here](https://github.com/borgbackup/borg/issues/3428#issuecomment-380399036)):

+- First try to the local cache `borg delete --cache-only $REPO_URL`
+- If the first step doesn't resolve the issue, try moving or removing the security folder in `~/.config/borg/security/$REPO_ID`.
+Where the `REPO_ID` can be found using `borg config $REPO_URL id`
+- Run a repo check with `borg check $REPO_URL`.

 ## Append-Only Mode

 Also called "delayed deletion".
 In this mode, Borg will never remove old segments and instead add a new transaction for any change in a transaction log.
 The result is that no data is ever deleted and operations (like archive prunes- or deletions) can be undone.
 This is useful if the client machine shouldn't get full access to its own backups to e.g. prevent a hacker from deleting backups after taking over a client machine.
 For full details and instruction on how to roll back, see the official [Borg docs](https://borgbackup.readthedocs.io/en/stable/usage/notes.html#append-only-mode).